sambecker/exif-photo-blog/README.md

 FAQ
 -
+#### How do I receive template updates?
+> For forked repos, click "Code," then "Update branch" from the main repo page.
+If you originally cloned the code, you can [create a fork](https://github.com/sambecker/exif-photo-blog/fork) from GitHub, then update your Git connection from your Vercel project settings.
+Once you've done this, you may need to go to your project deployments page, click •••, select "Create deployment," and choose `main`.

 #### Why don't my photo changes show up immediately?
 > This template statically optimizes core views such as `/` and `/grid` to minimize visitor load times.
 Consequently, when photos are added, edited, or removed, it might take several minutes for those changes to propagate.
 If it seems like a change is not taking effect, try navigating to `/admin/configuration` and clicking "Clear Cache."